Visit the grand opening of the Bartz Snow Sculpture on January 19th to see their amazing and gigantic design!

 As of February 1, 2024, this weekend will be the last Bartz Snow Sculpture Events for the season.
 February 2- 4, you can “feed” the Sparky sculpture snowballs, buy Bartz gear and watch the sculpture be demolished!
 Check out their Facebook event for the latest updates.

 Mother Nature and a crazy amount of creativity usually make a great team in New Brighton.
 The Bartz family has been creating large snow sculptures in their front yard since 2012.

 These sculptures aren’t just large, they are gigantic!
-When I say “usually” make a great team, the recent rain has made things a little challenging.
+When I say “usually” make a great team, the recent warm weather and lack of snow have made things difficult!